back to the MAIN INDEX

 By the time of the ancient emperors

-Were an amphiteatre where they
+were an amphiteatre where they

-Came to see gladiators
+came to see gladiators

-Smash each other's ribs and brains.
+smash each other's ribs and brains.

 Here they took pleasure

-To hear the shrieks of many christians
+to hear the shrieks of many christians

-Trampled on and mauled by wild beasts.
+trampled on and mauled by wild beasts.

-Once so much slaughter and grief,
+In those days, so much slaughter and grief,

-And now so much peace!
+and now so much peace!
 Oh, facts of life!

 What world is this!
 How everything changes!